Skip to content

 Preparation of Source VM(Session Host Server)

-3. Install HyWorks session host module: Windows/Linux Source VM is ready for provisioning.
+3. Install HyWorks session host module: Windows/Linux.
+Source VM is ready for provisioning.

 For Session Host Server provisioning, check Session Host Pool Deployment.